ppy/osu-wiki/wiki/Options/en.md

 ![Gameplay icon](img/gameplay.jpg "Gameplay icon")

-This section is about the appearance during gameplay.
+This section is about settings that affect gameplay.

 ### General